Why PSVR 2 (Almost Certainly) Won’t Work On PC Any Time Soon

 The PSVR2 is unreleased.
 It’s quite possible that Sony have encrypted the signals (which all run over USB) to prevent non-PS use.
 Even if they haven’t it would take a lot of reverse engineering (read several years) just to get an image on the headset.
 Then there is the tracking, which would need to be developed, as there isn’t a ready-made SLAM tracker available for Windows (assuming of course the camera protocol was reverse-engineered).
 Then the controllers etc. etc. I would say it is very unlikely that the PSVR2 would be useable for PCVR within 5 years of its release.
 So, it would be a very expensive paper-weight, and by the time it was usable (if ever) it would be completely obsolete.

 As pointed out above, PSVR 2 uses a single cable carrying both video and tracking data over USB-C, so you can’t just plug it into your graphics card.
-Sony lists the output bandwidth of PlayStation 5’s USB ports as 10 Gbit/s, so unless Sony is understating the capabilities, it isn’t using a standard DisplayPort over USB-C signal.
-It would require more than triple that bandwidth to drive a 4000×2040 HDR signal at 120 Hz, so a simple adapter or splitter won’t do the job.
 Even getting a video output to this headset will be a significant reverse engineering challenge.

 Nonetheless, let’s say you solve the video output challenge.
 As Mediator Software points out, you’d still have an even harder job getting tracking working.
 For PSVR, this “just” required tracking a few strips of light with a webcam.
 However, PSVR 2 uses inside-out tracking.
 Modders would need to figure out the camera intrinsics, reverse engineer the camera data format, fuse the camera inputs together, and integrate an open-source SLAM tracking algorithm.
 Even then, most such algorithms are designed for robotics, with neither low enough latency nor high enough precision for comfortable VR.